rdgrainger/ROCO_224/ManipulatorDesignProject/Design_And_Control_Of_Manipulators.md

 #### Part B - Redundant arm

+##### Moment Calculations

+word document for torque equation at 90 degrees. how to calculate work for the servo which will be under the most stress.
+The second page account for when not at 90 degrees.

+_|----------------------------------------------------|_
 					Rough workings for moments:
 <img src="https://github.com/Faisal-f-rehman/ROCO_224/blob/master/ManipulatorDesignProject/maths/moments%20drawing%20at%200%20degrees%20redundant.jpg?raw=true" height="30%" width="30%"/><img src="https://github.com/Faisal-f-rehman/ROCO_224/blob/master/ManipulatorDesignProject/maths/moments%20calc%200%20degrees%20redundant.jpg?raw=true" height="30%" width="30%"/><img src="https://github.com/Faisal-f-rehman/ROCO_224/blob/master/ManipulatorDesignProject/maths/moments%20about%20servo%20B%20at%2090%20degrees%20redundant.jpg?raw=true" height="35%" width="35%"/>

 <br><br><br><br>

+Here is a word document for torque equation at 90 degrees.
+It shows our calculations for the servo which will be under the most stress.
+The second page accounts for when not at 90 degrees.

 **Libre writer file:**
 ![Jack's Torque file](https://github.com/Faisal-f-rehman/ROCO_224/blob/master/ManipulatorDesignProject/maths/JackGell_torque%20equation_%2090degres.docx)